PakDLiu/fluent-plugin-add-service-profile/README.md

-# Source plugin for sending heartbeats in colomanager message format for [Fluentd](http://fluentd.org)
+# Filter plugin for appending UCS service profile in the record for [Fluentd](http://fluentd.org)

 ## Requirements